filipdanic/blogfolio/src/source/open-source-software/index.md

 - <a href="https://github.com/filipdanic/json2csvexporter" target="_blank">**json2csvexporter**</a> – a simple client-side solution to generate CSV files from JSON.
 - <a href="https://github.com/filipdanic/24h-to-12h-format" target="_blank">**24hto12hformat**</a> – convert 24-hour format strings (`hh:mm`) to 12-hour format with AM/PM suffix.
 - <a href="https://github.com/filipdanic/is-non-empty-array" target="_blank">**is-non-empty-array**</a> – a utility that does what it says. :)
+- <a href="https://github.com/filipdanic/get-random-in-range" target="_blank">**get-random-in-range**</a> – get a random number in range as a lazy curried function.

+### 🐺 spwolf

+<a href="https://github.com/filipdanic/spwolf" target="_blank">**spwolf**</a> is an opinionated solution for creating forms in React.js by using `.spec` files.
+Although it is very much a work-in-progress, I’m using it in production and updating things as I go.
+It has already saved me tons of time and effort when it comes to constructing forms, implementing validation, and diff-ing data.

 **Reach out!**